Bird Breeding License

 The United States Department of Agriculture (USDA) regulates the sale of animals under the Animal Welfare Act (AWA).
-Whether you need a USDA license depends on how you sell your birds and whether you meet certain thresholds.
+Understanding USDA bird breeder requirements is critical for anyone who sells birds beyond casual, direct-to-consumer transactions.
+Whether you need a USDA license depends on how you sell your birds and whether you meet certain thresholds defined in the regulations.

 When Is a USDA License Required?